Updated: Aug 19

 As stated at the beginning of this chapter the ‘calories in’ side of our equation consists of the total amount of food and drink you consume each day including alcohol.
 This is not to say that there aren’t other factors that can affect this side of the equation i.e. hormones like Leptin and Ghrelin, genetics like the FTO gene, an obesigenic food environment, socioeconomics, sleep, stress, etc., but rather all of these factors potentially effect metabolic adaptations or influence how much food you consume by either affecting hunger levels, increasing the palatability of foods, or affecting your food choices, which leads to the overconsumption of calories.
 Put simply, carbs don’t make you fat, fats don’t make you fat, your hormones don’t make you fat, eating too many calories (i.e. more than your TDEE) and not increasing your energy expenditure does make you fat.

-If you would like to learn more about your energy balance and how to practically apply this info to help you reach your goals, please check out our book Eat Move Perform: Volume 1 - Nutrition & Supplements which will be available on Amazon and all good booksellers from August 2020.
-Volume 1 covers Energy Balance and Metabolism, Macronutrients, Micronutrients, Meal Frequency & Timing, Bioavailability, The Gut Microbiome, Diets, and Supplements.
+This is a short excerpt from my my latest book.
+If you would like to learn more about your energy balance and metabolism and how to practically apply this info to help you reach your goals, please check out Eat Move Perform: Volume 1 - Nutrition & Supplements which is available for pre-order from Waterstones now (see link below).